-We will always follow up on the first morning of absences with parents/carers when pupils are not at school.
+We will always follow up by 10am at the latest with parents/carers when pupils are not at school.
 This means we need to have at least two up to date emergency contact numbers, one of which will ideally be for a trusted relative, neighbour or family friend in the event of an emergency that incapacitates a parent/carer to the extent they are unable to make contact with the school or take a call from the school.
 This will also enable the school to make sure help is provided in a situation where children are at home unsupervised because parents/carers are unwell; or there is a serious incident on the way to school.
 Parents are therefore asked to update the school as soon as possible if their nominated emergency contact numbers change.

 emergency contact numbers are also essential for the school to safeguard the child in the instance of them being uncollected by a parent, carer or other responsible adult nominated by a parent/carer at the end of the school day.
 In order to safeguard their child, it is also therefore essential that parents/carers update the school promptly about any changes in household composition and particularly responsible adults who parents/carers nominate to collect their child.
+In the event of a child not being collected as expected all emergency contact numbers will be contacted.
+In the event of not being able to make contact with someone a follow up call would be made to the Police/Children's Social Care